Alen Hadzic: 2020–21

 In June 2021, the U.S. Center for SafeSport temporarily suspended Hadzic from any fencing activities, after three women accused him of committing sexual misconduct against them, and at least 10 witnesses submitted statements supporting the claimants' allegations.
 But later that month an arbitrator, who reviewed the suspension without hearing from any of Hadzic's accusers, though she left in place a directive for Hadzic not to contact his accusers, lifted the temporary suspension until his investigation was complete.
 She did so, opining that if Hadzic were to participate on the Olympic team, in her view it would not be “detrimental to the reputation of the United States or his sport.”

 With his temporary suspension lifted for the moment, in the summer of 2021 he traveled to the Tokyo Olympics as an alternate on the men's épée team; he never did compete at all at the Olympics, however, and was therefore not an Olympian.
 USA Fencing imposed a "safety plan" to keep Hadzic away from other athletes in Tokyo for their safety, including requiring him to fly to Tokyo separately from his teammates, requiring him to stay at a separate remote hotel that was outside the Olympic Village where his teammates were housed, and banning him from practicing near female teammates.
-When Hadzic protested that it was unfair to keep him from staying in the Olympic Village where his teammates were staying, all 23 of his Team USA fencing teammates—unanimously—signed a statement calling for him to be banned from their accommodations, for their safety and well-being.
+When Hadzic protested that it was unfair to keep him from staying in the Olympic Village where his teammates were staying, his 23 Team USA fencing teammates unanimously signed a statement calling for him to be banned from their accommodations, for their safety and well-being.
 They wrote that they "vehemently oppose[d]" Hadzic living in the Olympic Village, saying: We are all aware of the accusations of sexual assault raised against Alen.
 Many of us have been bystanders and/or witnesses to his conduct, over many years.
 We, the athletes, will feel extremely unsafe and uncomfortable should Alen be transferred to live in the Olympic Village.
 Hundreds of other US athletes, coaches, and staff, not to mention the thousands of international Olympic stakeholders staying in the village, will be unknowingly also put at risk due to Alen’s presence.